DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/07-midterm-project/README.md

 * `Dockerfile` for running the service

+## Submit the results

+Submit your results here: https://forms.gle/5JLFUwwXaUDssVKt7

+## Deadline

+The deadline for submitting is 1 November 2021, 17:00 CET (Monday).
+After that, the form will be closed.

 ## FAQ

 **Q**: Can I use poetry / virtual env for managing dependencies; catboost for boosting and FastAPI for creating a web service?

-> Yes, you can do this.
+> Yes, you can use any library you want.
 But please make sure to document everything and clearly explain what you use.
 > Think of your peers who will review it - they don't necessarily know what these libraries are.
 > Please give them enough context to understand your project.

 **Q**: Can multiple people use the same dataset?

 > Yes, there's no way to control it or enforce.
 So it's totally okay if you and somebody else use the same dataset.

-## Submitting

-Submit your project here